Automations¶

 The three phases of presence¶

-Think of a typical "someone walks in, uses the room, leaves" sequence as three phases.
-Each phase wants a different signal.
+A typical "someone walks in, uses the room, leaves" sequence has three phases, and each phase wants a different kind of signal:

 Note